michellehirsch/toml/README.md

 ## License

-This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the BSD 3-Clause License - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Contributing